-In going through some paperwork on N11851, Serial 1225, FAA records show that for a couple of years (1932 – 1933) this plane was licensed “Experimental” as it was demonstrating the use of an Augustine R-4-40 engine.
+In going through some paperwork on N11851, Serial 1225, FAA records show that for a couple of years (1932 – 1933), this plane was licensed “Experimental” as it demonstrated the use of an Augustine R-4-40 engine.
 Elsewhere in the file, it states that it was a two-cycle air-cooled engine.
-Norman P. Augustine of Buffalo New York was the registered owner.
+Norman P. Augustine of Buffalo, New York, was the registered owner.

-I have found some information on the Augustine Rotary engine company in Buffalos New York.
+I have found some information on the Augustine Rotary engine company in Buffalo, New York.
 They do not mention that they are developing an engine for aircraft use.
-They did manufacture rotary engines for other use long before Mazda produce their automobile engine.
+They did manufacture rotary engines for other uses long before Mazda produced their automobile engine.